RAILROAD BED DESIGN

 Ground characterisation for stiffness modelling in 2D and 3D or BIM

-The speed of GSS ACSW testing and allow large data to be obtained which details variation in stiffness with depth and laterally.
+The speed of GSS ACSW testing allows large data sets to be obtained, detailing variations in stiffness with depth and spatially.